victusfate/Legends/_includes/index.md

   * Level 7: Legendary Endurance: Each Legend Point you spend is more potent and greater than that of even other Legends.
 Any bonuses normally gained are gained for twice as long.
   * Level 8: Every time the GM gives out Legend points you get 3 Legend points instead of one, or bonus of 2 Legend points.
   * Level 9: Legendary Might: Each Legend Point you spend is further improved and now gains +50% of the bonuses listed normally (round up).
 In addition you become more hardy and resilient overall, gain +3 WIL and DUR.
   * Level 10 You have become the living embodiment of Legend!
-Once per game session on a successful Crack Trip difficulty check of Legend Power + Will + d20, you may take over the roll of GM and allegorically describe how an encounter turns out, judged by your peers and GM this is without doubt the most potent of all the powers in the Victus Roleplaying Games.
+Once per game session on a successful Crack Trip difficulty check of Legend Power + Will + d20, you may take over the roll of GM and describe how an encounter turns out, judged by your peers and GM this is without doubt the most potent of all the powers in the Victus Roleplaying Games.
 Used wisely it can turn an entire party defeat into glorious escape, survival and retribution.
 Judicious usage of this power is required by both experienced players and GMs.

 ## SubPower Details

 Starting Legends may purchase sub-powers in addition to their primary power.
 Temporary Will Points may be gained for certain Sub-Powers, each sub-power has